outrigdev/outrig/aidocs/system.md

 - In TypeScript for Jotai atoms, if we want to write, we need to type the atom as a PrimitiveAtom<Type>
 - Jotai has a bug with strick null checks off where if you create a null atom, e.g. atom(null) it does not "type" correctly.
 That's no issue, just cast it to the proper PrimitiveAtom type (no "| null") and it will work fine.

+### Code Generation

+- **TypeScript Types**: TypeScript types are automatically generated from Go types.
+After modifying Go types in `pkg/rpctypes/rpctypes.go`, run `task generate` to update the TypeScript type definitions in `web/types/rpctypes.d.ts`.
+- **RPC Client API**: The RPC client API is also generated from Go types.
+The `task generate` command updates both the TypeScript types and the RPC client API.
+- **Manual Edits**: Do not manually edit generated files like `web/types/rpctypes.d.ts` or `web/rpc/rpcclientapi.ts`.
+Instead, modify the source Go types and run `task generate`.

 ### Documentation References

 - Creating a new RPC API: Refer to `aidocs/newrpcapi.md`